“What if I fall? Oh but my darling, what if you fly?”

 2. Your content should help you scale

 This has been a winning strategy (as it can be for you) for three reasons.
 First, it can help you cultivate your passion.
 To find your voice and perspective and crystallize the subject matter you want to build your business on.
 Second, helpful content acts as a lightning rod, connecting you with an audience of like-minded sales professionals and building a community for your solution (at scale).
-I was grateful to receive many notes from salespeople and leaders this year saying things like “I shared your latest video tip with my team at our weekly meeting and they loved it!” or “Our team found that approach you shared works with really well with our customers“.
+I was grateful to receive many notes from salespeople and leaders saying things like “I shared your latest video tip with my team at our weekly meeting and they loved it!” or “Our team found that the approach you shared works really well with our customers“.
 And finally, it helps build reciprocity.
 When you create content that others find valuable, they are more likely to take your calls 🙂

 3. Growth is about maximizing the RIGHT revenue

 In 2010 when we were building our third start-up our team collaborated with preeminent business author and executive coach to the world’s most prolific CEO’s, Marshall Goldsmith.
-At that time, Marshall charged $250,000 for a CEO coaching engagement and offered a 100% money back guarantee if his customers weren’t satisfied.
+At that time, Marshall charged $250,000 for a CEO coaching engagement and offered a 100% money-back guarantee if his customers weren’t satisfied.
 When asked how he supported that kind of offer.
 He said, “Simple.
 I only work with great leaders who want to get better”.
 That’s easy for him to say, I thought.
 After all, when you start a services business with zero revenue, your first hope is that someone simply pays you to do anything!

 While I’m grateful to have signed my first client even before I opened my doors on day one, what I soon realized was that if I wanted to grow my business in the right way, it wasn’t about taking on as many clients as I could.
 It was about taking on the right clients.
 Clients who were aligned with my vision and brought the right energy.
 Clients at the right size and scale to take advantage of my services.
 And of course, clients who would also challenge me to up my game, accelerate my passion for learning and point the trajectory of my business in the right direction.
 As marketing strategist, Dorie Clark, states in her HBR post, “revenues are always important, but in some cases, other variables may be even more critical”.
 Make sure you take on the right clients.